An updated measurement of the Hubble constant from near-infrared observations of Type Ia supernovae: Discussion

 Finally, we repeated the analysis adding the two corrections at the same time and minimizing $\alpha$ and $\beta$ simultaneously.
 Results are also in Table \ref{tab:h0fits2}.
 In this case, $M_X$ and $-5a_X$ are even brighter with changes up to 0.07 mag in $J$ and 0.02 mag in $H$, while the change is $H_0$ is of only 0.06 and 0.02 km s$^{-1}$ Mpc$^{-1}$ in $J$ and $H$, respectively.
 The most significant improvement is on the intrinsic scatter, which is reduced to 0.095 mag in $J$ and 0.092 mag in $H$, the lowest of the four analyses.
 The two nuisance parameters $\alpha$ and $\beta$ take values that are similar to those found when accounted for those corrections separately.

 This test demonstrates that the stretch correction is still needed in the NIR, at least in the $J$ ($\sim 4\sigma$) and $H$ ($\sim 1.5\sigma$) bands, although their importance becomes lower for redder bands.
 In addition, the reddening correction is still significant in the $J$ band ($\sim 3\sigma$), and starts to be insignificant in the $H$ band ($<1\sigma$), although the intrinsic scatter is still reduced by 0.002 mag when included.
+It is important to note that, even if these corrections have little effect, they have the virtue of correcting to first order for demographic differences between the calibrator and Hubble flow samples.